The International Human Rights Framework on the Right of Peaceful Assembly

 Views of Civil Society

-Israel has an active civil society, and demonstrations are widely permitted and typically peaceful.
+Protests and demonstrations are widely permitted and typically peaceful.
 However, some protest activities—such as desecration of the flag of Israel or a friendly country—can draw serious criminal penalties, and police have sometimes attempted to restrict peaceful demonstrations.
 Antigovernment protest activity continued throughout 2020 despite varying pandemic-related rules on social distancing.
 For several weeks, the authorities prohibited individuals from participating in protests more than a kilometer from their homes.